Preserving forests

 Planète Urgence’s actions in South-East Asia

-In Cambodia and Indonesia, Planète Urgence supports dozens of actors to make them more resilient and enable them to increase their impact on forests.
+In Cambodia and Indonesia, Planète Urgence supports dozens of community organisations, local NGOs and protected area managers to strengthen their capacities, improve environmental monitoring and multiply their impact in favour of forests.

 Get involved as a volunteer